-While it is a small weighting, the portfolio was overweight the energy sector and it returned almost 26% in the quarter contributing over 130 basis points on an absolute basis and over 100 basis points relative.
-The sector is the best performing sector in the U.S. market so far this year as crude oil surged to well over \$70 by the end of the quarter.
+While it is a small weighting, the portfolio was overweight the energy sector and it outperformed slightly versus the benchmark.
+The sector was the best performing sector in the U.S. market in the first half of this year as crude oil surged to well over \$70 by the end of the quarter.
 The sector has largely been abandoned by public investors in recent years due to poor returns and excess capital spending over the past decade.
 Now the industry is more rational in how it spends capital and the rig count is rising again as demand and the commodity price recovers.
 From an Environmental, Social and Governance (ESG) standpoint, we carefully assess each new holding.
-We hold one oil service company that improves worker and well site safety and an exploration and product company which has a target of being carbon neutral in the future.
+We hold one oil service company that improves worker and well site safety and exploration and production companies that generally operate more efficiently and are more favorably rated from an ESG perspective than their peers in the industry.